digwit678/Project_2_Docker/README.md

 ### Troubleshooting
 - Docker Build Fails: Ensure Docker is running and you have internet connectivity.
 - TensorBoard Not Accessible: Check Docker container status and port mapping.
-- Change TensorBoard Port: If port 6006 is in use, update the Dockerfile and start.sh to use a different port.
+- Change TensorBoard Port: If port 6006 cannot be used, update the Dockerfile and start.sh to use a different port.

 ## Docker Playground Setup
 Note: Running on Docker Playground is experimental and may face resource constraints.